 This post will cover five tips for achieving a successful summer research experience.
 While this post is mostly directed to premed students in college who are pursuing summer research, most of the tips are also applicable to medical students.

 1 | Show Enthusiasm

 Enthusiasm is the bedrock of a successful summer research experience.
 Most students come into the lab with little experience in research overall or in the particular brand of research that is the lab’s specialty.
-A great way to make up for your relative lack of utility to the lab is to be enthusiastic about every new experience you encounter.
+A great way to make up for your relative lack of utility to the lab is to be enthusiastic about the experiences you encounter.

-If, on the other hand, you are really excited by the research you are doing, then make it blatantly obvious.
+If, on the other hand, you are really excited by the research you are doing, then make it blatantly clear.
 Your mentors will warm to your enthusiasm and entrust you with more responsibilities.
-This will, in turn, lead to more and better publications, as well as stronger letters of recommendation.
+This will lead to more and better publications, as well as stronger letters of recommendation.

 2 | Familiarize Yourself with Relevant Literature